 Perennial customers, in fact, still reminisce about the old days at the rustic log cabin where, on cold winter days, a hot wood stove blazing, peanut shells on the floor, friendly conversation and great red wines could always be found.
 As the Finger Lakes experienced a wave of new wineries, John opted to expand the business by building a timber-frame tasting room overlooking a spectacular view of Seneca Lake.
 Construction began in 1995-designed and built by John himself-and opened in 1996.
 Throughout the following years, he erected additional structures, including a state-of-the-art tank room and barrel aging cellar.

-Today the tasting room is a center of bustling laughter and activity as visitors come to snack on fresh roasted peanuts and sample the large variety of fine wines that are available for tasting.
+Today the tasting room is a center of bustling laughter and activity as visitors come to snack on an array of local snacks and sample the large variety of fine wines that are available for tasting.
 Tasting room manager, Elizabeth Leidenfrost strives to create an easy atmosphere where, from novice to connoisseur, wine tasters feel comfortable sharing a pleasant anecdote or their description of a given wine.

-On Saturdays, John and Elizabeth are often found side by side behind the bar serving customers and bringing a sense of familiarity and an authentication to the tasting experience.
+John and Elizabeth can be found side by side behind the bar serving customers, or spotted on the press deck, bringing a sense of familiarity and an authentication to the tasting experience.

-Now joined by daughter Elizabeth in the wine cellar, the winemakers of Leidenfrost Vineyards instill great pride in retaining traditional wine making methods.
-Leidenfrost's red wines are fermented in the Old World Burgundian tradition, in small, one ton batches that are barrel-aged in classic French oak barrels for two years or more.
+Now joined by daughter Elizabeth in the wine cellar, the winemakers of Leidenfrost Vineyards share great pride in retaining traditional wine making methods.
+Leidenfrost's red wines are fermented in the Old World Burgundian tradition, in small, one ton batches that are barrel-aged in classic French oak barrels for about two years.

-Their white wines are individually crafted in modern stainless steel tanks, with an emphasis on freshness and fruit style.
-The winery also reserved some of its mature Catawba, Niagara, Cayuga White and Baco Noir grapes-some over 100 years old-for its classic American Heritage series.
+Their white wines are individually crafted in modern stainless steel tanks, with an emphasis on fresh and fruit-forward styles.
+The winery also reserved some of its mature Catawba, Niagara, Cayuga White and Baco Noir grapes- some over 100 years old-for its classic American Heritage series.

 With over 30 years of wine making experience, Leidenfrost Vineyards has won an array of Double-Gold, Gold, Silver and Bronze awards for its wines.
 Leidenfrost Vineyards has intentionally remained a small, family-run winery.
-A high level of quality and individual attention to every wine is essential which John and Liz see as a beautiful limited edition, with only 3000 cases of wine produced annually.
+A high level of quality and individual attention to every wine is integral to Leidenfrost Vineyards.
+John and Liz see these smaller quantities as beautiful and limited edition- with only 3000 cases of wine produced annually.
 A small family winery also means that you're treated like family when you visit.
 The winery’s staff are long-time employees who bring a wide range of talents to the winery, including an appreciation for good wines and gratitude for the customers who stop in to taste, buy and take home Leidenfrost Vineyards wines to enjoy.

 Leidenfrost Vineyards is a proud member of the Seneca Lake wine trail and happily participates in all Wine Trail sanctioned events such as Cheese and Wine and the ever popular, Deck the Halls event.